egavazzi/AURORA.jl/docs/src/manual.md

 The folder `src/` contains the source code of the model.

 ## Get started
-!!! warning "Activating the Aurora environment"
+!!! warning "Activating the AURORA environment"
-    To be able to use Aurora.jl, the repository environment needs to be activated.
-This can be done for example by starting Julia from the *Aurora/* folder using the command
+    To be able to use AURORA.jl, the repository environment needs to be activated.
+This can be done for example by starting Julia from the *AURORA/* folder using the command
     ```
     $> julia --project=.
     ```